-This report presents the Conformity Analysis for the 2021 Federal Transportation Improvement Program (2021 FTIP) and 2018 Regional Transportation Plan.
-Madera County Transportation Commission (MCTC) is the designated Metropolitan Planning Organization (MPO) in Madera County, California, and is responsible for regional transportation planning.
+This report presents the Conformity Analysis for the 2023 Federal Transportation Improvement Program (2023 FTIP) and the 2022 Regional Transportation Plan (2022 RTP).
+The Madera County Transportation Commission is the designated Metropolitan Planning Organization (MPO) in Madera County, California, and is responsible for regional transportation planning.